 Our recent webinar, Designing Low-Power Applications for LTE-M and NB-IoT LPWA Networks, sparked a flood of follow up questions about LPWA.
-We will address them in a second live webinar on April 26; register for the LPWA Expert Panel Webinar here.
+We will address them in a second live webinar on April 26.
 In the meantime, I decided to write this post to answer a few questions ahead of the webinar to help clear up any confusion around LPWA and 5G, some key features of LTE-M and NB-IoT and low-power modes.
 If you are ready to start developing your LPWA solutions, you may also want to check out this recently published blog: LTE-M and NB-IoT: What to Know Before You Start Development.

 What will be required to upgrade deployed NB-IOT and LTE-M solutions to 5G?

 It is expected that both NB-IoT and LTE-M deployments will be able to seamlessly transition from existing 4G to 5G LTE networks with a simple over-the-air firmware (which both technologies support).
 It should be noted that NB-IoT and LTE-M release 15 is in fact 5G and will be the only LPWA 5G solution specified.
 As with any release, performance improvements are made, so we can expect release 15 will bring improvements to the 4Cs – cost (devices and services costs), current (battery life), coverage (reach) and capacity (network).
 You can refer to a previous blog I wrote on The Four C’s of IoT to learn more.

 Many M2M and IoT applications rely on both SMS and internet protocols (TCP/IP) to communicate, do both NB-IoT or LTE-M networks support these features?